scristobal/blogging/reactive-part1/post.md

 ## Coming next

+So far we have covered the basic structure of the code: created two observables for client and server side and *programmagically* connected both.

-Next chapter we cover filtering data using a [projection and combination operator](https://rxjs.dev/api/index/function/combineLatest) and how to create `clients` from `connections`.
+In then next chapter we will fill the gaps and describe how clients and data sources are connected, how to create `clients` from `connections` and how data sources are filtered using a [projection and combination operator](https://rxjs.dev/api/index/function/combineLatest).